ExistedGit/Dota2Cheat/README.md

   * Shows Linken's Sphere effect on heroes
   * Renders any and all possible particles, including in FoW
   * Customizable enemy illusion coloring
-  * Shows trajectories of enemy projectiles like Mirana's arrow
+  * Shows trajectories of enemy projectiles like Mirana's arrow and non-projectile abilities like Meat Hook

 * Convars:
   * `sv_cheats` spoofing